arthuravianna/iot_rollups_dapp/README.md

 After executing the Front-End and **one** of the Back-End modes the user will be able to interact with de DApp the way described [in this section](#interacting-with-the-application).

 ## Front-End
-The DApp front-end consists of an Web server developed in NodeJS, it's objective is to insteract with Cartesis's contracts in the Blockchain (Layer-1), and for that it uses the Web3.js module.
+The DApp front-end consists of a Web server developed in NodeJS, it's objective is to insteract with Cartesis's contracts in the Blockchain (Layer-1), and for that it uses the Web3.js module.

 The server runs on port `3000` and has 3 routes:
 - `/` : Dashboard containing info about the fines to be paid.
 To retrive this information the Web Server makes queries to the graphql server running on port `4000`.
 Each page of the dashboard has data of an different epoch;